daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 For example, rather than blasting a foe with a gravity pulse that does damage, a character using an environment manipulation focus based on gravity is more likely to have abilities that hold a target in place, use gravity to throw heavy objects as an attack, ou lower gravity in a particular area ou even on a particular object.

-**Connection:** Choose four relevant connections from the Focus Connections list.
+**Connexion:** Choisissez quatre connexions pertinentes dans la liste des Connections de Motivation.

-**Additional Equipment:** Any object necessary to manipulate the surrounding environment.
+**Equipement Supplémentaire:** Any object necessary to manipulate the surrounding environment.
 For instance, someone with a focus that grants the ability to craft objects would require basic tools.
 Some foci in this category don't require anything to gain ou retain their benefits.

 **Environment Manipulation Abilities:** Foci themes that involve imagery ou visible energies can affect the look of your type abilities.
 Such alterations, if any, do nothing but change the appearance of effects.
 If gravity is manipulated, perhaps a telltale bluish glow permeates all ability uses, including type abilities.
 If illusion is generated, perhaps flamboyant visual and auditory qualities accompany type abilities, such as the appearance of a tentacled beast holding a target in place when Stasis is used.
 And so on.

-**Minor Effect Suggestions:** The target gets turned around, and its next attack is hindered.
+**Suggestions d'Effet Mineur:** The target gets turned around, and its next attack is hindered.

-**Major Effect Suggestions:** The character is refreshed and recovers 4 points to one Pool.
+**Suggestions d'Effet Majeur:** The character is refreshed and recovers 4 points to one Pool.

-The following are examples and not meant to provide a complete list of all possible foci in this category.
+La liste ci-après ne sont que des exemples et n'est pas une liste complète de toutes les Motivations possibles pour cette catégorie.

 * Réveille les rêves
 * Illumine avec Eclat